JunaidJ02/cs354/lab4/xinu-spring2023/README1.txt

 Lab 4 - Part 3 - Junaid Javed

 Modified Functions:
+  process.h
+    - I added a few different entries to the process table
+    - prchildcount: This keeps track of the number of children that a process has
+    - prchildpid: This holds the pid of each of the children of the process
+    - prchildstatus: This keeps track of the status of each of the children of the process
+    - cbf: The call back function associted with this function (i.e., All child processes run the callback function of their parent upon termination)

   kill.c
     - In Kill, I added some additional code to handle the termination of child processes.
     - When a process is being killed via kill(), we check its status via the prchildstatus[cpid] from its parent process.